 Always – I just forgot that sometimes.
 I moved to London when I was young as I felt I needed more somehow, but I always remember (and my parents will verify this!) that as soon as I came out of the train station, I would say ‘let’s go look at the sea’.
 I’m no diver or surfer, but if I’m not near the sea, I’m lost.
 I always wanted to be an astronaut, which was never going to happen coming from Devon, but to me the sea is the next best thing.
 Standing on the shore with nothing but a horizon line is the closest thing you can get to space on earth.
-There’s a whole other universe beneath those waves, and that as a contemplation fuels my creativity.
+There’s a whole other universe beneath those waves and that contemplation fuels my creativity.

 On that note, where else in the world really fires your senses?

-I love travel and the outdoors, but I can build a home anywhere and instantly be at peace in that environment.
+I love travel and the outdoors: I can build a home anywhere and instantly be at peace in that environment.
 I’ve never really been tied to anywhere and firmly believe in treating others as you yourself expect to be treated.
 Living that way has led me into many unusual and enlightening situations.
 Having recently given a talk at the Nippon Foundation in Tokyo, I find myself drawn to Japan, with its rich heritage and natural medicines.
 There’s a connection to the environment that seems to have been lost in recent years; its reconnection is something I’m keen to explore.

 Based on the local heritage of Victorian bathing machines, we decided to crowdfund a project and build one, putting a sauna in the front section.
 To date, it’s the only sauna in the whole of Europe that uses the ocean as a plunge pool.
 There’s also a small treatment room in the back where we wrap you in seaweed before you go into the sauna itself.
 It’s a unique, natural and mobile ocean spa.

-So what is it that makes for a truly spoiling spa?
+So, what is it that makes for a truly spoiling spa?